Inventory Accuracy Guide

 Discover more accurate inventory with ShipBob

-ShipBob’s order fulfillment services help with inventory and order accuracy, and our proprietary technology helps with everything from streamlined warehouse receiving to improved warehouse picking, efficiently managing inventory turnover, and much more.
+ShipBob’s order fulfilment services help with inventory and order accuracy, and our proprietary technology helps with everything from streamlined warehouse receiving to improved warehouse picking, efficiently managing inventory turnover, and much more.

 ShipBob’s industry-leading software seamlessly integrates with your ecommerce platform and our warehouse management system to streamline operations and inventory management.

-This way, you can track inventory levels across all of our fulfillment centers in real-time, view order status changes, and see shipping updates from ShipBob’s dashboard.
+This way, you can track inventory levels across all of our fulfilment centres in real-time, view order status changes, and see shipping updates from ShipBob’s dashboard.

 “We have access to live inventory management, knowing exactly how many units we have with ShipBob in each location.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.
 ShipBob made that entire process very simplified for our accountants and us.”

 Matt Dryfhout, Founder & CEO of BAKblade

 You’ll gain useful insight into precisely what’s going on inside all ShipBob fulfilment centres you use, while letting ShipBob take on the task of preventing inaccurate inventories so you can focus on growing your business without having to manage a warehouse yourself.

 Ensuring inventory accuracy is an important task, and you probably have a lot of questions about it.
 Here are some answers to frequently asked questions regarding inventory accuracy: